rahuldshetty/youtube-view-bot/README.md

 # How to Use
 Run the script and enter the URL.
 Make sure to have Firefox with private mode on and has auto sound play as enabled.
 Profit?
 Probably the script just gives you the inital count of views.
 Change the Timeout to increase the loading time.
+Change Thread count to load multiple sessions and use.

 NOTE: To close the program use Task manager and quit the python instance of the application...